iainbeeston/shipment_tracker/README.md

 rake jobs:update_git
 ```

-*Warning:* If you're application is deployed on multiple servers, make sure the recurring task runs on every server.
+*Warning:* If your application is deployed on multiple servers, make sure the recurring task runs on every server.

 ## License